tcutler96/SQL-Analysis/README.md

-# SQL-Data-Cleaning-Analysis
+# SQL Analysis

-This project involved cleaning a global company layoffs dataset using SQL to ensure data integrity allowing for an accurate exploratory analysis.

-Key steps in cleaning included removing duplicates, standardizing industry labels, fixing data formatting issues, updating country and date fields, handling null values, and using joins to correct missing data.
+This project cleans and analyses a global company layoffs dataset using SQL.
+The aim was to fix issues in the raw data so the analysis would be reliable.
+The cleaning work included removing duplicates, standardising industry names, fixing formatting problems, updating country and date fields, and filling gaps using joins.
+Once the data was stable, a set of queries was used to explore layoffs from 2020 to 2023 and highlight the main trends.

-The analysis part covered layoffs by company, industry, and country from 2020 to 2023, including post-IPO trends.
-Key techniques included ranking companies by layoffs, calculating monthly rolling totals, and using CTEs for complex queries.
+The analysis looks at how layoffs changed by company, industry, and country over time.
+It includes ranking companies by total layoffs, checking post IPO trends, and calculating rolling monthly totals.
+CTEs were used to keep the logic clear and handle multi step queries.
+The aim was to give a simple view of how global layoffs changed across the period.